This blog is intended as a current guide how to set about applying for a TGA GMP Manufacturing license for Medicinal Cannabis.

 Process for applying for a TGA GMP Manufacturing Licence

-Manufacturers must apply for a Client Identification Number (Client ID).
+- apply for a Client Identification Number (Client ID)

-The manufacturer must complete and submit an Organisation details – Sponsor, Agent, and Manufacturer form to the TGA TBS helpdesk.
-Refer to:
+- complete and submit an Organisation details – Sponsor, Agent, and Manufacturer form to the TGA TBS helpdesk.

-The Application for an inspection of a manufacturing site should be made at least 6 months but no later than 3 months prior to the site being ready for an inspection.
+The Application for an inspection of a manufacturing site should be made at least the 6 month stage (but no later than 3 months) prior to the site being ready for an inspection.

 The Application should be submitted electronically via the eBS portal and should include:

 - Full details (name and address) of the manufacturer.

 - Types of products that will be manufactured at the site (Manufacturing Steps table):

 - manufacturing type